Priyanshu6055/OIBSIP-Task-3/README.md

 1. Clone or download the repository.
 2. Open the `index.html` file in any modern web browser.
-3. Use the available tools on the page to convert or manipulate textures as needed.
+3. Enter a temperature value and select the desired units to see the conversion results.

 ---

 ## 📚 Learning Outcomes

-- Hands-on experience with JavaScript DOM manipulation and event listeners
+- Mastering JavaScript for interactive UI and calculations
-- Building interactive UI components with HTML and CSS
+- Working with user inputs and dynamic DOM updates
-- Understanding user input handling and responsive design principles
+- Building clean and responsive web interfaces with HTML and CSS

 ---

-Feel free to explore and modify the project to enhance its features!
+Feel free to explore and enhance the project further!